 He is a qualified economist.
 He graduated from the Budapest University of Economic Sciences in 1996.
-He started his career as a project finance analyst for Budapest Bank Plc., and by 2007 he had been appointed head of the bank's risk management department.
+He started his career as a project finance analyst for Budapest Bank Plc., and by 2007 he had been appointed head of the Issuer's risk management department.
 Between 2002 and 2006 he also worked in Ireland as corporate credit risk portfolio manager for GE Consumer Finance, and in Austria as GE Money Bank's consumer loans portfolio manager.
+Between 2008 and 2015 he was member of the Board of Directors of Budapest Bank.